t2-project/documentation/source/arch/arch.rst

 Message Broker
 --------------

-The T2 Store uses Kafka and Zookeeper as message broker.
+The T2-Project uses Kafka and Zookeeper as message broker.

 Saga Database
 -------------

-The T2 Store uses a Postgres Database for the saga data.
+The T2-Project uses a Postgres Database for the saga data.
 It uses the Postgres image from `eventuateio <https://hub.docker.com/r/eventuateio/eventuate-postgres>`__ because it already contains the tables required for the transactional outboxing.

 Domain Database
 ---------------

-The T2 Store uses MongoDBs and a Postgres Database as databases for the domain data.
+The T2-Project uses MongoDBs and a Postgres Database as databases for the domain data.
 The *cart repository* and the *order repository* are MongoDBs.
 The *product repository* is a Postgres Database.